 So keep your eyes open, and you’ll probably find some great sales on Christmas decorations.

 Keep up with deal/coupon blogs so you have an idea of items that constantly go on sale.
 Also, follow Facebook groups for deals, especially Dollar General Penny Deal groups.

 There are plenty of ways to get creative and make your decorations on a budget.
 Here are some ideas to get your creative juices flowing.

 You can manipulate yarn into any number of shapes to make a garland, hangers, and more!
 String lights are also an excellent material for making your decorations.

-Evergreen trees are a classic part of Christmas decorating, but they take up tons of room in storage after the holidays are over.
-If you can’t bear to part with them, though, you can repurpose trees into shapes that will be just as beautiful when the leaves are off.
+Evergreen trees are a classic part of Christmas decorating, but they take up tons of storage room after the holidays.
+If you can’t bear to part with them, you can repurpose trees into shapes that will be just as beautiful when the leaves are off.
 Just cut your tree into pieces and use wire or string to bend them into whatever form you want!

 If you don’t have a ton of storage space, this is a great way to save some for the following year.

 To make your wreath, get some base – like a styrofoam disc or even an old wire hanger – and wrap it with evergreen branches, twigs, or pinecones.
 You can also use this for door decorating!
 You can even use different colors of ribbon and twine to make variations and hang them together for a fun holiday display.

 For a fun twist on the traditional Christmas ornament, grab some paper (wrapping paper works best) and create designs with it to make bows, reindeer, snowflakes, whatever strikes your fancy!